V-Shadbolt/docker-strapi/README.md

 ### Cannot find module 'mysql'

-The Docker entrypoint has been modified to add the missing `pg` modules if the Strapi database is configured to use Postgres starting in `v5.10.2` and `v4.25.20`.
+The Docker entrypoint has been modified to add the missing `mysql` modules if the Strapi database is configured to use MySQL starting in `v5.10.2` and `v4.25.20`.

 ---